-6-

 "Decide.
 That is the hard part.
 Entire nations used to slay eachother on a decision.
 Morals, versus efficiency.
 Or just outright never thinking of the very obvious solution and going crooked for a while.
 Thank chance this resurrection is no crooked deal."

-Twice fortunate, Jorj answers back with a slow, solemn realisation.
+Twice fortunate, Jorj answers back with a slow, solemn realization.
 The breath he uses for these words is wet, gratefully making his throat smooth and dripping down his gullet.

 "Shuddering indeed.
 We dodged that horror without even experiencing it."